 If you think your car might benefit from high-octane fuel and the manufacturer suggests it as an option – try it out for yourself.
 If you can’t really see any improvement in fuel efficiency or performance, it’s probably fine to take the regular fuel option.

-Find out how much your journeys are costing you with our fuel cost calculator.
+You can find out how much your journeys are costing you with our fuel cost calculator.
+You should be able to use this to work out the difference between premium and regular fuel too.

 Should you fill your second-hand car with premium fuel?